Prince Demna of Georgia: Biography

-Rebellion and death

 The rebellion led by Ivane Orbeli broke out in 1177.
 The insurgents crowned Demna the king at the Agara Castle and marched, with 30,000 men, to the Georgian capital of Tbilisi.
 However, Orbeli’s plan of a surprise attack failed.
 George III relied mainly on crack troops provided by the Kipchak mercenaries and Caucasian mountaineers.
 By force and diplomacy, he induced many of the rebel nobles to surrender.
 Orbeli, however, refused to comply and retired to the Lore fortress (now Lori, Armenia).
 The royal army quickly overran the fiefdoms of rebel lords and put Lore under siege.
 Orbeli requested aid from the neighbouring Seljuk rulers but his forces completely exhausted before the reinforcements could arrive.
 Demna was the first to surrender.
 Throwing himself and his followers on the mercy of his uncle, he was blinded and castrated to ensure the primacy of George’s branch of the family, and the Orbelis were extirpated and their lands and wealth seized.
 Imprisoned, Demna did not survive the punishment and soon died.

 The Georgian female poet Tamar Eristavi proposed, in 1988, a romantic though unreliable and otherwise unproved hypothesis identifying Prince Demna with the famous Georgian poet Shota Rustaveli, who was allegedly in love with Demna's cousin, Princess Tamar; he survived the repressions and wrote his poem The Knight in the Panther's Skin (dedicated to Tamar) in exile under the assumed identity of Rustaveli.